 Corporate storytelling is the art and science of sharing a company’s stories appropriately and through the most relevant channels.

-Anyone can be a corporate storyteller in their way, but some corporate storytellers live on the marketing team to scale the strategy.
+Anyone can be a corporate storyteller in their own way, but some corporate storytellers live on the marketing team to scale the strategy.

 Two companies: Same product, different stories